-The purpose of Office Management is to acquaint the stu- informational systems in business organizations and how dent with the controlling of office activities and services. these informational systems are developed according to Special emphasis will be given to the principles of time managerial/organizational needs.
-In addition, students will management, people management, equipment manage- study the functions and uses of software technologies and ment, information management, and facility management. computer hardware that businesses use in order to solve [Fa(pm),Sp(pm)]
+with the controlling of office activities and services.
+Special these informational systems are developed according to emphasis will be given to the principles of time management, managerial/organizational needs.
+In addition, students will people management, equipment management, information study the functions and uses of software technologies and management, and facility management.
+[Fa(pm),Sp(pm)]